-Updated March 19, 2020
+Updated May 19, 2022

-This policy expands upon the Accessibility standard (I.F.) described in current Gambling Treatment Provider Standards within the Problem Gambling Services Strategic Plan: 2020 & 2021 Version 2.
+This policy expands upon the Accessibility standard (I.F.) described in the current Nevada Problem Gambling Treatment Services under Exhibit 2, Gambling Treatment Provider Standards.

 As we continue to move forward in the information age, offering alternatives to traditional face-to-face counseling sessions is necessary to meet the needs of the community both during a public health crisis and during normal times.
 Telehealth counseling may be an effective and viable option for individuals that encounter barriers to attending traditional face-to-face counseling.
 Experts have identified specific groups of populations in which telehealth counseling may be suitable: persons in remote locations, underserved populations and adolescent and young adults.